cssgunc/carolinacupboard-inventory/README.md

 ### `models`

 This folder contains files that describe the table schemas to Sequelize so that it can properly create tables and modify entries.

+### `pgdump`

+This folder contains SQL code that can be run to recreate the tables through psql.
+You probably won't need these unless a schema mismatch is causing connection errors.
+These need to be updated using `pg_dump` if you update the schemas in `models`.

 ### `scripts`